castious/autocalendar/README.md

 # autocalendar
-Utilities for exporting to gmail
+Utilities for exporting to gCalendar